Mississippi Gateway Regional Park

 The Mississippi River Paddle Share Program has partnered with Three Rivers to offer kayak rentals to experienced paddlers!
 Put-in stations are located in the Mississippi National River and Recreation Area at Mississippi Gateway Regional Park and River Park (in partnership with Brooklyn Park).
 Plan your trip, make online reservations, and see who else has partnered with this program.
 Learn more.

-From community input and a partnership between Three Rivers and Brooklyn Park, the Coon Rapids Dam Regional Park and the Brooklyn Park Environmental Nature Area are becoming one.
+From community input and a partnership between Three Rivers and Brooklyn Park, Mississippi Gateway Regional Park and Brooklyn Park Environmental Nature Area are becoming one.

 Mississippi Gateway Regional Park will become a year-round connection for all people to celebrate the Mississippi River.